-With that said here’s how I make my pumpkin butter:
+With that said here’s I make pumpkin butter.

 Gather fresh pumpkins from the garden.The smaller pie type pumpkins taste the best.
 So save the big ones for Jack ‘O Lanterns.

 Wash the pumpkins well and cut them in half.
-Scoop out the seeds and cut them into pieces big enough to fit inside my 6 quart pressure cooker.
+Scoop out the seeds and cut them into pieces big enough to fit inside a 6 quart pressure cooker.

-I pressure cook the pumpkin pieces for 9 minutes at 15 pounds of pressure, and then quick cool the pressure cooker by placing it in the sink and running cold water over it.
+Pressure cook the pumpkin pieces for 9 minutes at 15 pounds of pressure.
+Quick cool the pressure cooker by placing it in the sink and run cold water over it.

-The pressure cooker method is very quick, cooks the pumpkin to perfection and makes the rind peel off easily.
+The pressure cooker method is very quick and cooks the pumpkin to perfection and the rind easily peels off.

 Once the pumpkin is puree it’s time to move on to the second step.